Ancient-Wisdom.Co.Uk

-The 'wholesale' appearance of menhirs began in Neolithic Europe, at around 3,000 BC, with the construction of Egyptian obelisks following close behind.
-While the Egyptian Obelisks were carved with flat edges, the European stones were shaped and smoothed so that with few exceptions, the builders retained and even highlighted the natural qualities of each stone.
+The 'wholesale' appearance of menhirs began in Neolithic Europe, at around 4,000 BC, the same time as the first Egyptian obelisks (See Nabta Playa).
+While the Egyptian obelisks were later carved with flattened faces, the European menhirs were shaped and smoothed so that with a few exceptions, the builders retained and even emphasised the natural qualities of the stones they used.

-The function of standing stones has been shown in several cases to have had an astronomical association, although that by no way means that they all did.
+Although there are suggestions of astronomical significance at many of the larger menhirs, it by no way means that that this was true for all menhirs.
 There are several examples of prominent stones being border markers, although this is most likely to have been a secondary usage.
 For example, the stone at Champs Dolent, in France (right), defines the border between Brittany and Normandy, but is also part of an older (solar) landscape alignment including nearby Mont St. Michel.

 (More about the unfinished obelisk)